Macrobians: Location

 According to Herodotus they dwelt geographically along the sea south of Libya on the Atlantic.
 This Libya was far south of the Pillars of Hercules and Atlas Mountains along the Atlantic coast, while the northern Libyan sea coast was the Mediterranean Sea that stretched from Egypt to Morocco in an east to west direction.
 Concerning the southern sea, Herodotus places the Persians east of the southern sea in Asia, the Arabians & East Africans south of the sea in Arabia and the Macrobians west of the southern Sea in Libya.
 Herodotus also stated that the Macrobians were indigenous to southern Libya while the Libyans along the Mediterranean Sea were indigenous to northern Libya.
 Later authors such as Scylax in his periplus also place them south of the pillars of Hercules, and Scylax also reported a trade taking place between Phoenicians (Carthaginians) and tall Ethiopians (Macrobians).
 Herodotus also mentions a silent trade of gold that took place between Carthaginians and natives south of Libya beyond the Pillars of Hercules; it was also this gold trade that motivated Cambyses, the King of Persia, to plan a land and sea expedition against both the Carthaginians and Macrobian.
 Pliny in his natural histories places them west of Meroe, far west of Meroe beyond the deserts of Chad that is.
 Historical accounts of the Macrobians also have much in common with the pastoral Somali, who are similarly known to be tall, handsome warriors who sustained themselves mainly on meat and milk.
-In addition, Somalis have a rich maritime culture that dates back centuries.
 This perspective that places the Macrobians in Somali territory was suggested by the German historian Arnold Hermann Ludwig Heeren in the 1800s.